cosmos/cosmos/README.md

 sudden spike in the number of incoming packets.

-In these cases, the sender can require delivery acknowledgement by setting the intial packet status to `AckPending`.
+In these cases, the sender can require delivery acknowledgement by setting the initial packet status to `AckPending`.
 Then, it is the receiving chain's responsibility to confirm delivery by including an abbreviated`IBCPacket` in the app Merkle hash.